nashville-software-school/bangazon-ltd/orientation/FND_02_IMPORTING.md

 ```

 BOOM.
 You imported a module in you irb.
-We're gonna be doing this all over the place in the irb in our own files.
+We're gonna be doing this all over the place in the irb and in our own project files.